opendevstack/tailor/README.md

 ## Installation

 The latest release is 1.0.0 and requires oc >= v3.9.0.
-OpenShift 4 is not officially supported yet although builds from `master` should work.
+OpenShift 4 is not officially supported yet although 1.0.0 and above work in principle.
 Please have a look at the [changelog](https://github.com/opendevstack/tailor/blob/master/CHANGELOG.md) when upgrading.

 MacOS: